Guillotine Regularization: Why removing layers is needed to improve generalization in Self-Supervised Learning: Reducing the Need for a Projector in Self-Supervised Learning by increasing the alignment with the downstream task

+Self-Supervised Learning is often considered a distinct learning paradigm in between supervised and unsupervised learning.
+In reality, the distinction is not as sharp, and much of SSL can be understood as solving a pretext-tasks akin to a supervised task\citep{wu2018discrimination, sup_contrastive}, merely with pseudo-labels obtained in another way than by human annotation.
+In this section, we show that different data selection process in SSL influences the alignment between the downstream and pretext task, which heavily impact the need of using a projector head in SSL.

+To confirm the hypotheses that SSL methods need to use a projector because of a misalignement between the pretext and downstream task, we have to verify that reducing this misalignement, results in reducing the performance gap between the Trunk and Head representations.
+Ideally, we would like to get close to the supervised scenario in Figure \ref{fig:cartoon_plot} for which the optimal readout function is obtained at the last layer.
+To do so, we devise two experimental setups in which we replace the traditional data augmentation pipeline used in SSL, which consists of using handcrafted augmentation on each image to create a set of pairwise positive samples.

-We start our experiments with a downstream ImageNet classification task in mind.
-Thus, we devise an experimental setup in which we use pair of images that belong to the same class as positive examples and as negative examples, the images who don't belong to the same class.
-Note that the SSL training criteria will push towards the collapse in the representation space of all the images belonging to the same class while pushing further apart, the different classes cluster.
-By doing so the training SSL objective becomes perfectly aligned with the downstream classification task despite using a SSL training criteria instead of a traditional Cross Entropy Loss.
-In Figure \ref{fig:simclr_supervised}, we measure the performances of linear probes trained at different layers of the SSL model trained with supervised pair of examples.
-We also performed a grid search over different hyper-parameters since the optimal ones might be different for our setting.
-As expected, for some hyper-parameters, there is no benefice in using \name.
-In this scenario, the performances in validation accuracy stay constant across the head of the network, This imply that there was no bias towards the training objective that hinder the generalisation performance over the validation set.
+\textbf{In the first setup, while using the exact same SSL criterion (SimCLR), we use as positive examples pairs of images that belong to the same class, and as negative examples images that don't belong to the same class.} Note that the SSL training criteria will push towards a collapse in the representation space of all the images belonging to the same class, while pushing further apart the different class clusters.
+By doing so the training SSL objective becomes perfectly aligned with the downstream classification task, despite using a SSL training criteria instead of a traditional cross entropy loss.

-To further confirm that \name is needed mostly when there is a misalignment on the training objective and downstream tasks, we did a second experiment by using the Co3D dataset \citep{reizenstein21co3d} which consist of frames extracted from a videos of specific objects.
-As in the previous experiment, we use a Resnet50 with a SimCLR critera on different frames extracted from a given video as positives pairs.
-In this instance, the deep network learned to cluster together images belonging to the same video while pushing away images from different videos.
-During validation we used as downstream task, the prediction of the video's index from a subset of video's frame that were not used during training.
-In Figure \ref{fig:exp_supervised_co3d}, we observe a similar behavior as the one in \ref{fig:simclr_supervised}, with the correct hyper-parameters, there is almost not gap in performances between the head and the backbone.